jimzhong/wisp5-cn/README.md

 [Homepage of the Lab](http://www.sensornet.cn/)

-This firmware is base on [wisp5](https://github.com/wisp/wisp5) which is compatible with FCC complaint R420 and R1000.
+This firmware is base on [wisp5](https://github.com/wisp/wisp5) which is compatible with FCC compliant R420 and R1000.